finbourne/lusid-sdk-csharp/sdk/docs/ReferencePortfolioApi.md

             var apiInstance = new ReferencePortfolioApi();
             var scope = scope_example;  // string | The scope of the portfolio
-            var code = code_example;  // string | The scope of the portfolio
+            var code = code_example;  // string | The code of the portfolio
-            var effectiveAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | Optional.
-The effective date of the data var asAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | Optional.
+            var effectiveAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | The effective date of the constituents to retrieve var asAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | Optional.
 The AsAt date of the data (optional) var sortBy = new List<string>(); // List<string> | Optional.
 Order the results by these fields.
-Use use the '-' sign to denote descending order e.g. -MyFieldName (optional) var start = 56;  // int? | Optional.
+Use the '-' sign to denote descending order e.g. -MyFieldName (optional) var start = 56;  // int? | Optional.
 When paginating, skip this number of results (optional) var limit = 56;  // int? | Optional.
 When paginating, limit the number of returned results to this many (optional)

             try
             {
                 // Get constituents
-                ResourceListOfReferencePortfolioConstituent result = apiInstance.GetReferencePortfolioConstituents(scope, code, effectiveAt, asAt, sortBy, start, limit);
+                GetReferencePortfolioConstituentsResponse result = apiInstance.GetReferencePortfolioConstituents(scope, code, effectiveAt, asAt, sortBy, start, limit);
                 Debug.WriteLine(result);
             }
             catch (Exception e)